NosibleAI/nosible-py/docs/getting_started.rst

            question="What are the terms of the partnership between Microsoft and OpenAI?", n_results=5
        ) + client.fast_search(
-           question="How is research governance and decision-making structured between Google and DeepMind?", n_results=5
+           question="How are research governance and decisions structured between Google and DeepMind?", n_results=5
        )